atharvalade/ConsensusToronto-Stellar/README.md

 ## Acknowledgments

-TrueLens is being developed as part of the Stellar Consensus Hackathon 2025, targeting the "Web3 UX doesn't have to suck" track.
+Stellar Consensus News is being developed for the Stellar Consensus Hackathon 2025, targeting the "Web3 UX doesn't have to suck" challenge.

-This project leverages the following Stellar technologies:
-- Stellar SDK
-- Passkey Kit for authentication
-- Launchtube for transaction sponsorship